-Globally, pricing must consider costs and then be adopted to local requirements in foreign markets but, at the same time, it must be consistent with the firms worldwide objectives, such as profit maximization, ROI (Return on Investment), or market-share.

-Global pricing decisions include the expenses on fees, tariffs, special taxes, additional packaging, labeling, shipping, middlemen, additional risks, insurance, and financing costs, etc. arising from varying levels of inflation and fluctuation in currency rates.
-Volkswagen concluded that many of these charges forced the price of their "Rabbit" model in the American market to reach at uncompetitive levels.
+Globally, pricing must consider costs and then be adopted to local requirements in foreign markets but, at the same time, it must be consistent with the firms worldwide objectives, such as profit maximization, ROI (Return on Investment), or market - share.
+In the global arena the complexity and scope of pricing tends to raise the member of countries.
+Global pricing decisions include the fees, tariffs, special taxes, additional packaging, labeling, shipping middle - men costs, additional risks, insurance, and financing costs arising from varying levels of inflation and fluctuation in currency rates.
+Volkswagen concluded that may of these charges forced the price of there "Rabbit" model in the American market to uncompetitive levels.
 So, they decided to produce "Rabbit" in the United States of America.